 is often very far away from a high-prominence peak, and it can take hours to pore over maps, following obscure divide lines

 to find the low point of a connecting ridge.
-A big help was provided by mathematician Edward Earl, who wrote a computer program called WinProm that uses USGS Digital Elevation Model (DEM) databases to automatically calculate peaks, ridges, and key cols.
+A big help was provided by the late mathematician Edward Earl, who wrote a computer program called WinProm that uses Digital Elevation Model (DEM) databases to automatically calculate peaks, ridges, and key cols.
 DEMs are

 large matrices of elevations that cover an area at various resolutions, for example, every 30 seconds (about 0.3 to 0.6 mile).
 This data is not as accurate